Effective Date: April 14, 2003

 Right to Correct.
 If you believe health information we have about you is incorrect or incomplete, you may ask us to amend the information.
 You have the right to request a correction as long as the information is kept by this office.

-To request a correction, complete and submit a MEDICAL RECORD AMENDMENT/CORRECTION FORM to John Mace in our clinic.
+To request a correction, complete and submit a MEDICAL RECORD AMENDMENT/CORRECTION FORM to Tyrone Deel in our clinic.
 We will provide you with one of these forms at your request.

 We may deny your request for an amendment if your request is not in writing or does not include a reason to support the request.
 In addition, we may deny your request if you ask us to correct information that: